Visit Pinedale WY Summer Backpacking Winds Sunset -

 Learn More

-Soda Lake - Pinedale, WY
+Soda Lake Pinedale WY

 Soda Lake's free dispersed camping is a great option if you want to "get away from it all" while sticking to a budget.
 From May 1 to November 15th, stay for up to 14 days with access to vault toilets, boat ramps, and mountain views.